buhrmi/buhrmi/README.md

 ## Hi there

-I'm buhrmi, freelancing web developer specializing in Svelte and Ruby on Rails, available for ~shenanigans~ hire.
-I enjoy building in public, even if everything ultimately breaks and comes down crashing.
-That's when you know that you actually did something.
+This is buhrmi, the one and only founder of the Shitcoin Society, and creator of the world's greatest crypo MLM project.

+Building in public, until everything comes crashing down.
+Yay.

 ### Current projects

-- [Shitcoin Swap](https://www.shitcoinswap.com), an attempt at an open-source crypto MLM platform denominated in Satoshi, with built-in trading engine.
+- [Shitcoin Swap](https://www.shitcoinswap.com), the open-source crypto MLM platform denominated in Satoshi, with built-in trading engine.
 - [Arena Wars](https://github.com/buhrmi/arenawars), a reimagination of an old 2004 browser game.

 ### Open source tools